Why Doesn’t Open-Joint Cladding Work for Every Build?

 Open-joint cladding systems can be a controversial topic.
-Although they allow more rain and air into the wall assembly, they actually tend to outperform non-open-joint cladding systems because the increase in air allows for more drying capability.
+Although they allow more rain and air into the wall assembly, they actually tend to outperform non-exterior wood cladding systems because the increase in air allows for more drying capability.

 About Dr. Joe Lstiburek

 Dr. Joe Lstiburek is the founding principal of Building Science Corporation, one of the most influential, innovative, and respected building science firms in North America.
 Dr. Lstiburek’s work ranges widely, from providing expert witness testimony to overseeing research and development projects to writing for the ASHRAE Journal.
 His commitment to advancing the building industry has had a lasting impact on building codes and practices throughout the world, particularly in the areas of air barriers, vapor barriers, and vented and unvented roof assemblies.
 His commitment to education earned him the hailing, “the dean of North American building science” by the Wall Street Journal.
 Dr. Lstiburek holds a Bachelor of Applied Science in Mechanical Engineering, a Master of Engineering in Civil Engineering, and a Doctor of Philosophy (Ph.D.) in Building Science.
 Get the full scope of Dr. Lstiburek’s work, accolades, and contributions to the industry over at Building Science Corporation.